RaidasGrisk/mina-node-dashboard/questions.md

   }
 }
 ```

+We could also fetch the addresses of the validators over the last 1000 blocks, and then fetch the balances of these addresses.
+To get this, it would take only two queries, but the method is questionable (the last 1000 blocks can in theory not include the top active validators..?).

 ### 5. **Validator IP addresses (or any other information that let us approximate the location of nodes)**